mikemccabe/json-patch-php/README.md

 (Note that you MUST pass 1 as the second argument to json_decode to get an array.
 This library does not work with stdClass objects.)

 All structures are implemented directly as PHP arrays.
 An array is considered to be 'associative' (e.g. like a JSON 'object') if it contains at least one non-numeric key.

 Because of this, empty arrays ([]) and empty objects ({}) compare the same, and (for instance) an 'add' of a string key to an empty array will succeed in this implementation where it might fail in others.

+$simplexml_mode is provided to help with working with arrays produced from XML in the style of simplexml - e.g. repeated XML elements are expressed as arrays.
+When $simplexml_mode is enabled, leaves with scalar values are implicitly treated as length-1 arrays, so this test will succeed:

+    { "comment": "basic simplexml array promotion",
+      "doc": { "foo":1 },
+      "patch": [ { "op":"add", "path":"/foo/1", "value":2 } ],
+      "expected": { "foo":[1, 2] } },

+Also, when $simplexml_mode is true, 1-length arrays are converted to scalars on return from patch().

 Tests
 -----